 The Committee believes that the overall compensation to the named executive officers should include reasonable levels of fixed cash compensation in order to provide a level of assurance of compensation.
 Base salaries of our named executive officers are determined in accordance with their responsibilities, their tenure in position, performance and market data for the position, although no particular weight is assigned to any one factor.
 Each employee receives an annual performance rating early in the year.
 The performance rating of the Company's Chief Executive Officer is assigned by the Compensation Committee and approved by the Board.
 The performance ratings of other officers, including the named executive officers, are assigned by the Company's Chief Executive Officer, subject to review by the Compensation Committee.
-For 2016, the named executive officers'

-performance ratings were assigned by Mr. Muscari in early 2016.
-Based on the Company's performance, general business outlook, and industry compensation trends, we set auidelines for average percentage compensation adjustments to salary for all employees for the coming year.
+The named executive officers' performance ratings were assigned by Mr. Dietrich in early 2017.
+Based on the Company's performance, general business outlook, and industry compensation trends, we set guidelines for average percentage compensation adjustments to salary for all employees for the coming year.
 The percentage increase received by a particular employee is determined on the basis of the employee's performance rating and current compensation level compared to similar marketplace positions.

-The Committee determined that Mr. Muscari's base salary in 2016 should remain unchanged at \$1,000,000.
-The Committee also determined that, upon his election to Chief Executive Officer in December 2016, Mr. Dietrich's base salary would be \$800,000.
+The Committee determined that, upon his election to Chief Executive Officer in December 2016, Mr. Dietrich's base salary would be \$800,000 for 2017.